DFHack/dfhack/docs/builtins/plug.rst

 Tags: system
 :dfhack-keybind:`plug`

+:index:`Lists available plugins and whether they are enabled.
-Lists available plugins and whether they are enabled.
+<plug; Lists available plugins and whether they are enabled.>`

 Usage: